How your Brain Impacts your Home

-ADHD, depression and many other things impact our executive functioning.
+Depending on your particular brain, you may struggle to keep your home tidy and organized.
+That's because ADHD, depression and other forms of neurodivergence impact our executive functioning.
 Executive functioning oversees things like our working memory, cognitive flexibility and self-control.

 One of the things that is very necessary in keeping an organized and tidy space is the ability to prioritize information, track and stay focused on the task at hand, as well as our relationship to time and how long tasks take---all things that are greatly impacted by our executive functioning.